-Prior to joining the firm, Rob was a materials scientist at a start-up company working in the field of polymeric materials, where he was a contributing inventor on several pending patents.
+Prior to joining Wolf Greenfield, Rob was a materials scientist at a startup company working in the field of polymeric materials, where he was a contributing inventor on several pending patents.
 He also worked as a semiconductor process engineer at Intel Corporation.

 "Rob does a fantastic job staying on top of things.
 I rely heavily on him to get the right information to me so I can make decisions about continuing with the patent or abandoning it."